spacecatpixel/lokidocs/docs/FAQ.md

 ###**What's the difference from Monero?**
 [Fixed ring size](/Advanced/CryptoNoteElements/#ring-signature-size) with minimum mixin of 10, [governance block reward](/Advanced/Cryptoeconomics/#block-reward-split) of 5% which will [fund community projects and developments](/Governance/LokiFundingSystem), and [emission curve changes](/Advanced/Cryptoeconomics/#loki-block-reward).
 These are baselayer changes that will differentiate us between Monero, however the main change that is being implemented is the second layer of incentivised [Service Nodes](/ServiceNodes/SNOverview), [Loki Services](/LokiServices/LokiServicesOverview), and [Lokinet](/Lokinet/LokinetOverview).

-###**Does Loki have smart contracts?**
-[SNApps](../LokiServices/SNApps) run off chain so they don't have a smart contract element.
-In general, the platform is capable to do smart contracts in the future,  but it's hard to speculate on SNApps before the protocol layer is built.

 ###**Can I see details about the premine?**
 Yes, see the [premine report](https://loki.network/loki-premine-report/).